CODE OF CIVIL PROCEDURE IN KUWAIT

 A statement of defense (which may contain jurisdictional objections, procedural and substantive defenses, whether denials or affirmative defenses or counterclaims) and any relevant supporting evidence must be filed by the defendant after the service of the statement of claim.
 Before the hearing date noted on the paper you were served with, you must submit your defense statement.

-Either party may ask the court to appoint an expert to evaluate evidence where there is a genuine question of material fact at stake (or if it deems it appropriate, the court will appoint an expert).
+Either party may ask the court to appoint an expert to evaluate evidence with a genuine question of material fact at stake (or if it deems it appropriate, the court will appoint an expert).
 The court is assisted in instances involving technical, factual, or financial concerns by a panel of experts assembled by the Ministry of Justice.
 Evidence testing may be delegated to outside specialists at the Ministry's discretion.

 JURISDICTION AND DISCOVERY IN KUWAIT